vmware/build-tools-for-vmware-aria/mkdocs/usage/products/vra8x.md

     If a catalog item has a custom form and/or an icon they will be exported in subdirs of the catalog-items directory

 !!! note
-    If no catalog entitlements are specified, all of the available entitlements will be exported.

-!!! note
-    If catalog entitlement has a projectId in its configuration it will override the one specified in settings.xml during push of the entitlement on the target system.

-!!! note
-    In the catalog entitlement yaml file you can specify also project name using the projectName tag instead of projectId.

-!!! note
-    The value of the <vrang.org.name> tag will take precedence over the value of the <vrang.org.id> tag in case both are present (either trough settings.xml or Installer) during filtering of the cloud accounts during pull action.

-!!! note
-    The value of the <vrang.vro.integration> is used to change the integration endpoint of Workflow Content Sources and other resources that point to that type of integration.
+    The value of the `<vrang.vro.integration>` is used to change the integration endpoint of Workflow Content Sources and other resources that point to that type of integration.
 If the property is missing a default name "embedded-VRO" will be used.

 ### Additional Parameters
 * `bp.ignore.versions` - ignores blueprint versioning  (refer to the *Blueprint Versioning* section below).
 This option defaults to `false`.
 When dealing with blueprint development, you might want to set this to `true` in order to avoid unnecessary blueprint versions.